-So even if you’re a beginner who doesn’t know where to start, or if you’re an advanced sewist who wants to break up your seam ripper for good, let’s all take a look at the seven most popular needles and their uses!
+So even if you’re a beginner who doesn’t know where to start, or if you’re an advanced sewist who wants to break up your seam ripper for good, let’s all take a look at the ten most popular sewing machine needles and their uses!

 Need some Universal Needles?
 Shop these below!